syyunn/awesome-causal-inference/README.md

 ### Bandit Feedback (a.k.a Contextual Bandit)

+- Contextual Bandits typically select action $t$ based on the context $x$ - thisis related to the treatment assignment problem in causal inference, which is denoted as $P(t|x)$.

 ### Off-Policy Evaluation
 - Doubly Robust Policy Evaluation and Learning (Dudik et al. 2011 ICML)